 Here’s a fracture from this kayak being pinned against a piling with a lot of water pushing against it.
 No one was hurt and this kayak will be as good as new in one hour.

-Here is a detailed step by step video and photo tutorial on how to repair thermo-formed kayaks.
-This repair was completed in less than 1 hour with materials easily available at any hardware store or even Walmart.
+Here is a detailed step by step photo tutorial on how to repair thermo-formed kayaks.
+This repair was completed in less than 1 hour with materials easily available at any local hardware or big box store.

 1. Devcon Plastic Welder